TheKingsident/simple_shell/README.md

-This directory contains files for the "C - Simple Shell" on ALX.
-It contains a simple shell program
+This repo contains contains a simple shell program